qingfengxia/CAE_pipeline/Readme.md

 ## License

 This work derived from my independent research during my stay in Oxford University, using most of my after-work time.
-A very loose license (MIT) should be adopted, to let user to adapt this code by broadest users.
+A very loose license (BSD) should be adopted, to let user to adapt this code by broadest users.

 If you find this information useful, do refer to our paper and presentation. [paper link](https://doi.org/10.1016/j.jmatprotec.2019.116389)